delphix/masking-initializer/README.md

  This flag is only used in setup mode.
  * `-R` when running in backup mode, redacts user information (first name, last name, email address) and replaces with `REDACTED`.
+ * `-S` when using this tool with a masking application over SSL, supplying this flag is necessary.
+Note that no certificate checks are done.
+All certificates are trusted.

  The `-f` flag is always required and one and only one of `-s` or `-b` must be provided.